Cordoba Argentina Travel Guide

 Possessing all your required documents in order prevents unnecessary stress and delays.
 Keep these items secure and easily accessible.

 Argentina uses 220V, 50Hz, with Type I plugs (three flat pins, one angled).
-A Power adapter is necessary for most non-Argentine plugs.
+A Power adapter is required for most non-Argentine plugs.
 Most modern electronics are dual-voltage (100-240V).
 A Voltage converter might be needed for non-dual-voltage devices.

 Bring your usual camera gear.
 A zoom lens is useful for architecture details or nature shots in the Sierras.
 A Lightweight tripod helps with low-light city architecture or night skies outside the city.

 A well-stocked personal First aid kit prepares for minor ailments.
-Have enough prescription medications for your entire trip, plus extra.
+Bring enough prescription medications for your entire trip, plus extra.
 Keep medications in original packaging with clear labels.
 A doctor's note is useful for controlled substances or large quantities.

 The sun can be powerful.
 Use High-SPF sunscreen and After-sun lotion.
 Bring Insect repellent with DEET or picaridin for warmer months.
 For cautious travelers, a Personal water filter bottle or Purification tablets are useful.